surajsakhareprojects/Angular_Study/README.md

 Step By Step

  Module 0: Pre-Understanding of TypeScript and Ecma

   A. What is TypeScript?
   B. Benefits of TypeScript
   C. What is Ecma Script?
   D. Benefits of Ecma Script

- Module 1: Introduction
+ Module 1: Introduction.
   A. What is Angular?
   B. Angular (vs) Angular2 (vs) Angular4
   C. Setup for local environment

- Module 2: Directives
+ Module 2: Directives.
   A. Structural directives (Built-in Directives (ngIF, ngFor, ngSwitch)
   B. Style and Class Directives ( ngClass, ngStyle)
   C. Attribute directives